 The first mistake I made was early on.
-I assumed that by buying frames that were 24 x 36 and uncut mats that we 24 x 36, they would just magically fit together; that was not the case.
+I assumed that by buying frames that are 24 x 36 and uncut mats that are 24 x 36, they would just magically fit together; that was not the case.
 I already had cut 2 of the 3 mats before I realized this.

 My first step for you (so that you may be better than me) is to ensure the fit of the mat into the frame.
 What I did was take out the sample paper that comes with the frame, lay it on the uncut mat and mark how much to cut off.